psanan/swiss-german-english/guide.template.md

 This can look superficially like English sentences like "I'm going to go work", but this is more confusing than helpful.

 <ul>
-* Ich gang go schaffe : I'm going (somewhere) to work
+<li> Ich gang go schaffe : I'm going (somewhere) to work
-* Ich chume go schlafe : I'm coming to sleep
+<li> Ich chume go schlafe : I'm coming to sleep
 </ul>

 <h3> Relative pronouns </h3>